 portrait short course

-The new course is designed to introduce students to concepts and skills essential to good design practice and help encourage self-expression and awareness.
+The course is designed to introduce students to concepts and skills essential to good design practice and help encourage self-expression and awareness.
 This course is a foundation in the fundamentals of pictorial design.
-It will introduce the concept of the picture plane, figure/ground relationships, scale and proportional transformation, patterning, composition, value, color, methods for conveying time, and spatial illusion
+The course explores Visual identity Package and Product Design, Print, Illustration for Graphics and design.
+The course is offered in conjunction with Digital Lab.(Photoshop)

 Drawing: Foundations (6:45-8:45pm)